Julie Hesmondhalgh

 Hesmondhalgh's other regular television roles include Cucumber (2015), Happy Valley (2016), Broadchurch (2017) and The Pact (2021).
 Her stage credits include God Bless the Child at the Royal Court Theatre in London (2014), and Wit at the Royal Exchange, Manchester (2016).
+For her performance as Joan in the James Graham play Punch (2025), she won the 2026 Laurence Olivier Award for Best Actress in a Supporting Role.

 Early life and education

-Julie Claire Hesmondhalgh was born in Accrington, Lancashire.
-She applied to drama school aged 18, and studied at the London Academy of Music and Dramatic Art from 1988 to 1991.
+Julie Claire Hesmondhalgh was born in Accrington, Lancashire on 25 February 1970.
+She studied acting at the London Academy of Music and Dramatic Art, graduating winning the Lally Bowers Award for Best Comedy Actress.

-Upon finishing her training, Hesmondhalgh was a part of Arts Threshold, a small independent theatre in London, for several years, and worked with Rufus Norris in his directorial debut.

-In the 1990s she appeared in such television dramas as The Bill, Catherine Cookson's The Dwelling Place, and in the Victoria Wood comedic television movie Pat and Margaret.

 Career

 Television

 In the 1990s, Hesmondhalgh appeared in such television dramas as The Bill, Catherine Cookson's The Dwelling Place, and in the Victoria Wood comedic television movie Pat and Margaret.

-She is best known for playing Hayley Cropper in the ITV soap opera Coronation Street.
+She is most known for playing Hayley Cropper in the ITV soap opera Coronation Street.
 Making her debut appearance on the show in January 1998, she played the first transgender character in a British soap opera.
-She took maternity leave from the soap between 2000 and 2001 and later decided to take another break for a year in order to spend more time with her family, leaving in October 2007 and returning in 17 November 2008.

-Hesmondhalgh's character Hayley was involved in high-profile storylines, including one concerning a gender transition, and a hostage storyline in the Underworld factory in which Hayley and Carla Connor (Alison King) were kidnapped, bound and gagged by rogue businessman Tony Gordon, who intended to murder them.
-They escaped unharmed, although Tony was killed in the ensuing explosion.
 On 11 January 2013, ITV announced that Hesmondhalgh would be leaving Coronation Street in January 2014 after 15 years on the show, and that her character Hayley was to leave in a controversial right-to-die storyline, following a battle with pancreatic cancer.
-Hesmondhalgh filmed her final scenes on 18 November 2013; they were broadcast on 22 January 2014, the night she won a National Television Award for Best Performance in a Serial Drama, which she shared with her longtime co-star, David Neilson.
-Over 10 million viewers tuned in to Hayley's final episode, in which she ended her life.
-She worked with pancreatic cancer charities to raise awareness of the disease, and was involved in a petition and attended a parliamentary debate on the subject in 2014.
+Hesmondhalgh won a National Television Award for Best Performance in a Serial Drama, which she shared with her longtime co-star, David Neilson.

-On 24 December 2011, Hesmondhalgh appeared on ITV's The Cube, winning £20,000 for her Accrington-based anti-poverty charity, Maundy Relief.
+In 2011, she appeared on ITV's The Cube.